 While you can’t solve all your employees’ parenting challenges (unless you want to show up for 2am feedings), there are good arguments for giving parents support and resources for coping with parenting burnout.
 Employees who suffer from parental burnout may be disengaged from everything in life, and that includes their work.
 You don’t want great employees losing their passion for work – or worse, leaving the job – because balancing parenting and work becomes too overwhelming.

-Here are four ways you can help parents address burnout:
+Here are four ways you can help parents deal with parental burnout:

 Allow employees to convert sick time or vacation days to PTO.
 Provide extra days for on-the-edge parents to take kids to the doctor, catch up on sleep, or simply get laundry done.
 Time away from the desk may be one the best benefits you can give to a parent.
 In fact, it can also be a good recruitment tool if talent in your market is scarce.

 Offer places to vent – in person or online.
-If you see enough parents suffering from burnout, the time may be right to start a weekly brown-bag support group.
+If you see enough parents suffering from burnout or exhaustion, the time may be right to start a weekly brown-bag support group.
 Beyond just blowing off steam, a group can allow parents to glean ideas from those who are farther along on the parenting journey.
 “Connecting employees with others dealing with similar issues can help troubleshoot work-life struggles and alleviate some of the stress of being a working parent,” reports the Care.com blog, which offers tips on creating support groups.
-For example, the group can check with HR periodically to bring up ideas for work-life balance initiatives.
+For example, the group can check with HR periodically to bring up ideas for work-life balance initiatives or new holistic wellness programs.

 Grokker customer Pinterest has an employee group for moms that includes time for a “mom share,” where members can talk about their personal experiences in a supportive environment.
 (For more employee-centric ideas like the “mom share,” download Grokker CEO Lorna Borenstein’s ebook on “7 Tips To Cultivate An Amazing Culture.”)